Have you been hanging onto your old, fraying, fading dish towels for a while now? Maybe you’ve always opted for paper towels over dish towels.

 Hot water, vinegar and detergent.

 Toss the towels into the washing machine and use the hottest water possible.
 Add a cup of vinegar to the machine and begin the cycle.
-Do another wash with regular detergent to give the towels a good clean.
+Do another wash with regular laundry detergent to give the towels a good clean.
 Tumble dry if possible.

 Time to Choose